 Her books include Limerence (Glendale Press Books), The Way Home, Step-By-Step Miracles: A Practical Guide to Achieving Your Dreams (Kensington Publishing) and co-author of When Your Parent Moves In: Every Child's Guide to Living with an Aging Parent (Adams Media).

-Block is a regular NBC affiliate on-air guest, has been a guest on more than 100 radio shows and has been featured in popular publications such as Glamour, Marie Claire, Prime Magazine, Boston Globe, Main Line Times, JuicyHeads, and Options of London.
+Block is a regular NBC affiliate on-air guest, has been a guest on more than 100 radio shows and has been featured in popular publications such as Glamour, Marie Claire, Prime Magazine, Boston Globe, US News and World Report, Main Line Times, JuicyHeads, and Options of London.

 Power of the Apology